allo-protocol/allo-v2/contracts/strategies/README.md

 ## General Specifications

+### Recipient Eligibility Logic

+Explain the logic for determining the eligibility of a recipient within the strategy.
+Specify any custom functions or conditions used to verify if a recipient is eligible to register.

+#### Questions to answer

+1. What criteria determine the eligibility of a recipient to register in this strategy?
+Are there any specific requirements or conditions?
+2. How does a recipient identify themselves?
+Is it through an address like msg.sender, do they need an identity registered at the `Registry` contract, or another mechanism?
+If through the Registry, can the pool creator set a custom registry?
+3. Can recipients register themselves or do they require approval from a pool manager or admin?
+4. Are there any additional custom functions or conditions for verifying recipient eligibility?
+5. Are there any specific considerations or requirements related to recipient registration, such as providing additional information or meeting certain criteria?
+6. How does the strategy handle ineligible registrations?
+Are they automatically rejected, or is there a specific process in place?
+7. Are there any limits on the number of recipients that can be registered?
+If so, what are those limits and how are they enforced?

 ### Register Recipient Logic

 Describe the logic for registering recipients within the strategy.
 Explain the recipient status workflow, including the possible statuses (e.g., `None`, `Pending`, `Accepted`, `Rejected`) and the conditions under which the status changes.
 If additional functions are added to check or modify recipient status, mention them here.